maiertech/template-sveltekit-example/README.md

 I update dependencies in this template now and then.
 These are the steps:

 1. Run `npm create svelte@latest .` to regenerate the SvelteKit skeleton project into the existing directory.
-1. **Where should we create your project?** Leave blank for the current directory.
+1. **Where should we create your project?** Hit enter to use the current directory.
 1. **Directory not empty.
 Continue?** Yes.
 1. **Which Svelte app template?** Skeleton project.
 1. **Add type checking with TypeScript?** Yes, using JavaScript with JSDoc comments.